ahmedwalid05/Virtual-Trucker-Rich-Presence/README.md

     <img src="https://i.sgtbrds.tk/js3fxk.png" width="100%" />
 </div>

-# Virtual Trucker Rich Presence
+# Tango Transport Tracker Rich Presence
 ## Version 2.8.5

-# VTRPC NODEJS HAS BEEN DEPRECTATED.
-PLEASE USE TRUCKY OVERLAY!
 ## Trucky Overlay Edition
 Want to make things even easier?
-Just install Trucky Overlayat https://truckyapp.com/overlay and VTRPC will be included!
+Just install Trucky Overlay https://truckyapp.com/overlay and VTRPC will be included!

 ### Important message
 Any user found abusing Trucky API with VTRPC will be held accountable for any issues, and will most likely be banned from using Trucky API is the future.